-You would think having four or more holes in the bottom of your kayak would be a bad thing!
+You would think having four or more holes in the bottom of your kayak would be bad!
 But those holes are there for a reason!
-Folks new to kayaking will often ask, “Why do you need these holes in your kayak?”
+Folks new to kayaking often ask, “Why do you need these holes in your kayak?”

 The holes in your kayak are called scuppers.
-Scuppers are molded into the kayak and allow water that has splashed into the kayak to drain back out.
-The standard number of scuppers are four, but there can be ten or more scuppers in a kayak.
+Scuppers are molded into the kayak and allow water that has splashed into it to drain back out.
+The standard number of scuppers is four, but there can be ten or more scuppers in a kayak.
 Scuppers are commonly found near the seat and storage wells.

 When you start fishing from a kayak, there are always questions and new things to learn.
 And the holes you see in the bottom of the kayak are what intrigues people quite a bit of the time!